 The enclosure is irregular in shape, suggesting that it was not the outline of a building.
 See Link

-for an annotated satellite view; the enclosure shown in this photo extends eastwards from the northernmost violet marker for a distance of about 30 metres.
+for an annotated satellite view; the enclosure shown in this photo is marked by an orange pin, and extends eastwards from the northernmost violet marker for a distance of about 30 metres.

 The slopes in the background lie on the far side of the Spouts Burn (which is joined not far downstream by the Black Burn to form the Garshake Burn).

 - - • - -

 The violet markers on my annotated satellite view, mentioned above, outline much fainter remains, presumably from another time period (since they overlap the enclosure shown here).
 These fainter remains are not shown in this photo; in fact, they were only visible on the satellite view; in contrast to the enclosure, I could not detect any traces of them on the ground.

 The markers outline a rectangular area, 80 metres long by 30 wide, with the long axis oriented NW-SE.
 Evidently, this once contained eight square structures of equal size (9m×9m), arranged as if in two rows of five, except that the middle structure of each row is missing (thus leaving two groups, each consisting of four squares).
 Like so (may not work on all browsers):

 In addition, some long concrete blocks were visible only a few metres away, among the grass: NS4278 : Concrete blocks